Sudipta87/hudl/README.md

 # hudl
 Hudl Project submission
-This project is made using TestNG framework using DataProvider.
+This project is made using TestNG, using page object model framework using DataProvider.
 It will read the credentials from the excel and run the test cases.

+The excel for the credentials are present in HudlData.xlsx file under src/main/resources(it contains both valid and invalid credentials)

 TestNg plugin has to be installed